neerajk555/SQL-Training-exercise/module-05-joins/05-Real-World-Project.md

 GROUP BY s.store_id, s.name, c.name
 ORDER BY store, revenue DESC;

--- 📚 ADVANCED: To show only top category per store (with ties), use CTE + Window Functions (Modules 6 & 8) /*
+-- 📚 PREVIEW (Module 8): To show only top category per store with ties handling -- This uses Window Functions which will be covered in Module 8 /*
 WITH store_category AS (
   SELECT s.store_id, s.name AS store, c.name AS category,